-- i) The Transitional Grades "I", "W" and "X" would be awarded by the teachers in the following cases.
-These would be converted into one or the other of the letter grades (O-F) after the student completes the course requirements. - ii) Grade "I": To a student having attendance ≥85% and CIE ≥70%, in a course, but remained absent from SEE for valid & convincing reasons acceptable to the College, like: - a) Illness or accident, which disabled him/her from attending SEE. - b) A calamity in the family at the time of SEE required the student to be away from the College. - c) However, the committee chaired by the Principal is authorized to relax the requirement of CIE $\geq 70\%$ if the student is hospitalized or advised long-term rest after discharge from the hospital by the Doctor. - d) Students who remain absent for Semester End Examinations due to valid reasons and those who are absent due to health reasons are required to submit the necessary documents along with their request to the Controller of Examinations to write Makeup Examinations within 2 working days of that examination for which he or she is absent, failing which they will not be given permission. - iii) Grade "W": To a student having satisfactory attendance at classes, but withdrawing from that course before the prescribed date in a semester under Faculty Advice - iv) Grade "X": To a student having attendance ≥85% and CIE ≥70%, in a course but SEE performance could result in an F grade in the course.
+- 11.8.1 The Transitional Grades "I", "W" and "X" would be awarded by the teachers in the following cases.
+These would be converted into one or the other of the letter grades (O-F) after the student completes the course requirements. - 11.8.2 Grade "I": To a student having attendance ≥85% and CIE ≥70%, in a course, but remained absent from SEE for valid & convincing reasons acceptable to the College, like: - i) Illness or accident, which disabled him/her from attending SEE. - ii) A calamity in the family at the time of SEE required the student to be away from the College. - iii) However, the committee chaired by the Principal is authorized to relax the requirement of CIE $\geq$ 70% if the student is hospitalized or advised long-term rest after discharge from the hospital by the Doctor. - iv) Students who remain absent for Semester End Examinations due to valid reasons and those who are absent due to health reasons are required to submit the necessary documents along with their request to the Controller of Examinations to write Makeup Examinations within 2 working days of that examination for which he or she is absent, failing which they will not be given permission. - 11.8.3 Grade "W": To a student having satisfactory attendance at classes, but withdrawing from that course before the prescribed date in a semester under Faculty Advice - 11.8.4 Grade "X": To a student having attendance ≥85% and CIE ≥70%, in a course but SEE performance could result in an F grade in the course.
 (No "F" grade will be awarded in this case, but the student's performance record is maintained separately).